 5. A Christmas Story

 Okay, so there isn’t a main dog in this story, but who could forget what happened when Ralphie and his father get a surprise visit from their neighbor’s “785 smelly hound dogs?”
 Thankfully, none of DogTime’s readers’ dogs are that smelly or free to roam like Ralphie’s neighbors.

 6. A Dog Named Christmas

-If heart-warming, slice of Americana, feel-good movies are your thing, you and your pup will definitely want to check this one out.
+If heart-warming, slice-of-Americana, feel-good movies are your thing, you and your pup will definitely want to check this one out.
 This Hallmark Channel film tells the story of an developmentally-challenged teen who convinces his reluctant parents to foster a dog over the holidays.
-While easy to predict, this film will give you all of the warm and fuzzy holiday feels.
+While easily predictable, this film will give you all of the warm and fuzzy holiday feels.

 Have any doggy holiday movies that are your favorites?
 Let us know in the comments.